olivetreee/games/minesweeper/README.md

 # Minesweeper for terminal

 ## Info
-This is a project I worked on with [@mnsapits](https://github.com/mnsapits).
+This is a simple project I worked on with <a href="https://github.com/mnsapits" target="_blank">@mnsapits</a>.
 We built this over one day during the first week at AppAcademy.
 The main goal was to get more comfortable with recursion calls.

 ## Running
 Just clone the repo and run `ruby game.rb`.